Biolab-PoliTO/PIN2GPI/README.md

 ## Files description:
 The following files are provided within the GitHub repository:
 - ```PI2PGI.m```: MATLAB algorithm that guides you throughout all the main steps of gait phases identification
-- ```data.mat```: MATLAB file containing normalized pressure insoles data from a representative healthy adult during simulated daily activities.
+- ```data.mat```: MATLAB file containing normalized pressure insoles data from a representative healthy adult during free daily living activities.
 </p>
 A detailed description of all the toolbox steps is available within the MATLAB algorithm.